Polynomial Siegel disks are typically Jordan domains: Outline of the proof

-In particular, when $l = d-3$, there is only one critical point, which is $1$, on the boundary of the Siegel disk and thus there are no orbit relations.
-In this case, only $l$ periodic attracting cycles are preserved and with same multipliers. \end{kl4}
+For $d = 2$, the point $1$ is the only finite critical point of $f$ and is contained in the boundary of the Siegel disk.
+Thus $f \in \Pi_\alpha^2$ and the Reduced Main Theorem follows from Key Lemma 1 in this case.